jkylee1932/ModuLearn/README.md

 ### **Frontend**
 *   **Web Interface:** Responsive design for desktop and browser-based learning.
-*   **Mobile Application:** Specialized app for learning on-the-go in both urban and rural areas.

 ### **Backend**
 *   **Structured Modules:** Lessons arranged logically to ensure beginners and experienced learners can navigate easily.